Tanya22bose/Kanban-Board/README.md

 ## 🚀 Features

-🎫 Add New Tickets with task descriptions and a selected priority color.
+- 🎫 Add New Tickets with task descriptions and a selected priority color.

-🎨 Priority Tagging with selectable color indicators.
+- 🎨 Priority Tagging with selectable color indicators.

-✏️ Editable Tickets with lock/unlock toggling.
+- ✏️ Editable Tickets with lock/unlock toggling.

-🔄 Color Cycling by clicking on the color bar of a ticket.
+- 🔄 Color Cycling by clicking on the color bar of a ticket.

-🗑️ Delete Mode to remove unwanted tickets.
+- 🗑️ Delete Mode to remove unwanted tickets.

-🎯 Filter by Priority Color (single-click to filter, double-click to reset).
+- 🎯 Filter by Priority Color (single-click to filter, double-click to reset).

-💾 LocalStorage Persistence to save tasks across sessions.
+- 💾 LocalStorage Persistence to save tasks across sessions.

 ## 📁 Project Structure

-bash

 ```Copy
 ├── index.html # Main HTML file